 Responsive Natural Resources Governance -Research Group

 The main aim of this research group is to analyse the local, bilateral and multilateral environmental governance interventions and agreements.
-We also study policy changes and strategical processes, such as the transition towards circular and bio based economy.
+We also study policy changes and strategical processes, such as the transition towards a circular and bio-based economy.

 The Responsive Natural Resources Governance Research Group focuses on a number of case study countries, including Finland, Russia, Laos, Indonesia, Nepal, India, Mexico, Mozambique and Tanzania.

 Our research group constitutes one of the research groups of advanced-level strong research area Sustainable governance of natural resources and it is a vital part of the Social Scientific Biosociety Research (SOBIO) network and the LYY network: The Institute for Natural Resources, Environment and Society (LYY).